-Issue Date September 1, 2012.

-Revised December 9, 2014

-Revised February 10, 2017
+Issue Date September 1, 2012 Revised December 9, 2014 Revised February 10, 2017 Revised August 10, 2021 Revised August 9, 2022

-Revised xxxxx

 Introduction

 Welcome to First Lutheran Church!

 In order to provide a work environment that is conducive to your spiritual, personal and professional growth, First Lutheran Church of Lincoln, Nebr. ("FLC"), has compiled the following Personnel Policy Manual.
 This manual is intended to establish a uniform system of personnel administration and to provide information about working conditions, employee benefits, conflicts of interest, and other policies affecting your employment.
 It is important that you read, understand, and become familiar with this policy manual and comply with its provisions.